• Japan Tips

 Exclusions from a Japanese Visa

 If you are married to a Japanese national, and you will be traveling to Japan on a Spouse or Child of a Japanese National visa you only need to provide a certified copy of your degree, OR one original, non-returnable, certified letter of graduation that certifies your graduation status OR original print-outs of your academic transcript.
-Additionally, you will also need to provide copies of certificates according to item six above, if applicable.
-To assist us with your placement, we will require an approximate timeline as to when your Spouse or Child of a Japanese National visa will be issued.
-Please note that usual deadlines apply.

 If you already have a valid status of residence for Japan (the status of residence must be Instructor), you will need to supply the recruiter with a copy of the documentation that proves this status of residence.
 This includes a copy of a valid re-entry permit (if applicable), a copy of a valid residence card or Certificate of Alien Registration (“gaijin card”), and a copy of your university degree.